 Philippe Lebrun is head of the Accelerator Technology Department at CERN.
-The engineer, who holds a Master of Science from the California Institute of Technology and a doctorate honoris causa from the Wroclaw University of Technology, has more than thirty years experience in superconducting magnets, cryogenics and particle accelerators.
+The engineer, who holds a Master of Science from the California Institute of Technology (US) and a doctorate honoris causa from the Wroclaw University of Technology (Poland), has more than thirty years experience in superconducting magnets, cryogenics and particle accelerators.

 Newsline: In the ITER Organization-Domestic Agency meeting recently held in Geneva you were asked to give a presentation on CERN and the Large Hadron Collider (LHC).
 This was not just because the meeting happened to take place in Geneva.
 Indeed there are several similarities between the ITER Project and the LHC which I would ask you to sketch.

 Lebrun: Although the goals of ITER and the LHC are totally different, the two projects share a number of specifics.
 Firstly, they rely on the same key technologies which constitute their backbones: advanced superconductors, large high-field superconducting magnets, helium cryogenics, high-vacuum technology, radio-frequency systems and electrical power converters, to name the most salient ones.
 Secondly, the sheer size and cost of both projects imply a large number of industrial contracts in advanced technology, for which competent and interested companies must be qualified and selected worldwide, products must be industrialized and production lines set up, efficient project management implemented and robust quality assurance enforced.
 Thirdly, both projects are truly global, stemming from political decisions in most regions of the world and pooling resources and contributions—in different forms—to their financing, staffing, construction and operation.
 As a consequence, they are unique, highly visible and obliged to succeed.